 Board of Trustees

 Election to the board of trustees carries with it a responsibility of stewardship.
-By definition, trustees are the custodians of the school: They hold "in trust" the mission and the school's reputation.
-Current trustees accept the obligation to not only preserve, but to also add to the enterprise...
+By definition, trustees are the custodians of the school: they hold "in trust" the mission and the school's reputation.
+Current trustees accept the obligation to not only preserve, but to also add to the enterprise. ...
 Beyond these duties, the work of trustees focuses exclusively on policies and strategies that are future-focused, and not on daily operations, which are delegated to the head of school.
-Trustees are called upon to contribute their time, thought, and energy, as well as financial resources, to support the viability and growth of the school. -- Used with permission from the National Association of Independent Schools
+Trustees are called upon to contribute their time, thought, and energy, as well as financial resources, to support the viability and growth of the school. — National Association of Independent Schools (NAIS)

 - Mr. Kevin T. Anderson '82, Board Chair

 - Ms. Easter A. Maynard '89, Vice Chair

 - Mr. R.G.
 Beller

 - Mr. John T. Jenkins II